ka8725/ka8725.github.com/_posts/2013-09-05-cascading-selects-with-ajax-in-rails.md

 end
 {% endhighlight %}

-And this is a view template of index action:
+And this is a template of *index action*:

 > app/views/dynamic_select/states.index.jbuilder